rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 # Well-Formed Terms and Items

+The area of the analysis pipeline that deals with questions like "does `T: Debug` hold true for some data structure that uses T?" or "is this const generic parameter `const B: bool` being handed a value of the right type?"

 Terms and Items are "well formed" when they "follow rules" AKA "they fulfill obligations" or "they meet the necessary constraints."
 When we're doing a well-formedness check (wfck) we're usually concerned about if Trait obligations are met, but this also covers obligations of the types broadly, including making sure that the types of const generic terms type check.

+There are two different forms of wfck:

+- Term[^terms] wfck.
+- Items[^items] wfck.
-There are two different forms of wfck that happen, first for Terms[^terms] and second for Items[^items].
-"Items wfck" can call into "Terms wfck".
+    - "Items wfck" can call into "Terms wfck" as Items contain Terms.
+    - Sometimes normalize their inner Terms first.

 Wfck is not "Kindedness" checking, as we might see in languages like Haskell.
 Wfck is not concerned with if a type with 2 parameters has 1 or 3 types applied to it (assuming no defaults), or if a const generic parameter has a type applied to it.
 These kinds of errors will get handled during HIR-ty Lowering[^hir-ty-lower], not wfck.

+Wfck doesn't check or validate lifetimes, this is handled in [MIR](../borrow-check.md).

 ## Generating Obligations